emmett-framework/emmett/docs/tutorial.md

 Moreover, we have set some *default* values (like the dates and the authors) and we hidden some fields in forms to the users: as you can easily understand, it will be pointless to have an *user* field if the user can set this value to whatever he or she want, so we're telling to weppy to auto-set those values to the right ones.

-We've also added some validators, so we can prevent users to send empty contents.
+We've also added some validation, so we can prevent users to send empty contents.

 Init the database and the auth module
 -------------------------------------